deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18072/index.md

 > </details>

-> This table categorizes the evaluation dimensions for three embodied scenarios (Open-Ended Embodied Environment, Autonomous Driving, and Robot Manipulation) into three aspects: Visual Quality, Condition Consistency, and Embodiment, each with specific sub-dimensions.
+> This table presents a hierarchical categorization of evaluation dimensions for three embodied scenarios, categorized into Visual Quality, Condition Consistency, and Embodiment.

 {{< table-caption >}}